sfdxb7/gitmcp-copier/README.md

 - For GitHub repositories: `gitmcp.io/{owner}/{repo}`
 - For GitHub Pages sites: `{owner}.gitmcp.io/{repo}`

-Congratulaitons!
+Congratulations!
 The chosen GitHub project is now fully accessible to your AI.

-Replace `{owner}` with your GitHub username or organization name, and `{repo}` with your repository name.
+Replace `{owner}` with your GitHub username or organization name and `{repo}` with your repository name.
 Once configured, your AI assistant can access the project's documentation seamlessly.

 ## Examples